 - 1. Enter a description. - 2.
 Select if indicator module should be limited to a valid code entered on a keypad. - 3.
 Select the areas that are to be controlled by the 4 functions keys. - 4.
 Configure the input.

 Flexible Mode

-- 1. Click the Flexible Mode button.

-- 2. Configure the fields described in the tables below.
+- 1. Click the Flexible Mode button. - 2.
+Configure the fields described in the table below.

-- 3. Configure the input.